Kafū, aged forty-one.

 August 7th.

-The half-moon looked lovely.
+The half-moon was beautiful.

 August 8th.